Disney Port Orleans Riverside Resort Review

 Disney port orleans riverside alligator bayou

-The Alligator Bayou area is filled with Old Louisiana-style lodges.
+The other section of the Disney Port Orleans Riverside Resorts is The Alligator Bayou area, and is filled with Old Louisiana-style lodges.
 These buildings are numbered, not named, and offer a rural southern feel, filled with shady pathways, old bridges, and streams throughout.
 The buildings closest to the main buildings are Sassagoula Steamboat Company and the South Bus Depot are 14, 15, 18, and 27.
 These are considered preferred rooms but are able to be requested.
 Unlike the Magnolia Bend rooms, rooms in the lodges are filled with darker woods and a more rustic theme.
-Typically featuring Ray the Alligator from Princess and the Frog.
+You can find 5th sleeper rooms in this area as well that often feature Ray the Alligator, super cute!

 Disney port orleans riverside resort review